macarthur-lab/tx_annotation/README.md

 Instructions to set up Hail [can be found in the Hail docs](https://hail.is/docs/0.2/)

-If you're unable to set up Hail in your local environment, we have released the pext values for every possible SNV in the genome: gs://gnomad-public/papers/2019-tx-annotation/pre_computed/all.possible.snvs.tx_annotated.GTEx.v7.021520.tsv.bgz
+If you're unable to set up Hail in your local environment, we have released the pext values for every possible SNV in the genome in both a tsv and HT format in the folder: gs://gnomad-public/papers/2019-tx-annotation/pre_computed/

 More information about this file's format is below.